shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 For Oregon-specific trawl 3A landings, the previous aggregated proportion of Black Rockfish were applied to the apportioned 3A rockfish landings (14.1% for 1940 – 1975 and 6.8% from 1976 – 1986).
 There are no other sources of information on historic trawl rockfish compositions and aggregating data across years increases available samples, though it does assume that compositions do not vary widely across time.
 This approach best utilizes the available species composition data from this time period.
 These 3A Black Rockfish landings were added to the reconstructed landings using an identical methodology for the other Oregon PFMC areas (2A, 2B and 2C) developed for the previous assessment for the complete trawl landings during the historical time period.

-Trawl landings for Black Rockfish from 1892 – 1939 and from 1987 forward were not included in the previous reconstruction.
+Trawl landings for Black Rockfish from 1892 – 1939 and from 1987 forward were not included in the reconstruction for the previous assessment.
 These values are available from the Karnowski reconstruction (@karnowski_historical_2014) for 1892 – 1939 and are identical to those used in the 2015 assessment.
 From 1987 - 2022, landings for Black Rockfish were obtained from PacFIN (accessed March 9, 2023).
 In addition to PacFIN landings, ODFW also reconstructed the URCK and POP categories in PacFIN from 1987 – 1999 (@noauthor_oregon_2017).
 This reconstruction was not available for the previous assessment.

 #### Current Methodology: Non-Trawl Landings (1892 - 2022)